Blockchain Technology. Digital Assets. NFTs. Before getting into the intricacies, let’s go back in time for a bit.

 Keep following us for more updates on NFTs and Blockchain.

-Digital Asset Forgery Detection System (Crunch Davinci), An AI model that flags forgeries, copycats and bootleg digital art contents thereby protecting the artists and their creations.
+Forgery Detection, An AI model that flags forgeries, copycats and bootleg digital art contents thereby protecting the artists and their creations.

-Fair Price value estimation for an Asset(Liquify), A fair value estimation & analytics for Digital Assets (NFTs) using AI to empower the community to embrace and value their assets in real-time.
+Price Estimation, A value estimation & analytics for Digital Assets (NFTs) using AI to empower the community to embrace and value their assets in real-time.